alperyayla1/patient-data-analysis-python/README.md

 # patient-data-analysis-python
-This python program analyses patient's datas and compare them with matploblib graphs and plots linear regression curve You can compare datas visually after putting your parameters into function.
+This python program analyses patient's datas and compare them with matploblib graphs and plots linear regression curve.
+You can compare datas visually after putting your parameters into Test Class.